Point Vernon

 Point Vernon has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

-No infrastructure changes will influence the area's performance more than major projects and planning initiatives.
-AreaSearch has identified zero projects likely to impact the area.
-Key projects include Pialba Supported Accomation Complex, The Green Lifestyle Community, Marina Square Development, TOPAZ Apartments Shelly Beach, and OPAL Shelly Beach Apartments.
-Below is a list of those most relevant.
+No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are anticipated to impact this area.
+Notable projects include Pialba Supported Accommodation Complex, The Green Lifestyle Community, Marina Square Development, TOPAZ Apartments at Shelly Beach, and OPAL Shelly Beach Apartments.
+Below is a list of those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.